Nevermore233/PangenomeX/README.md

 ```bash
 python3 data_processing.py -config my.config
 ```
+This step will also output ' rj_means_and_n.json' in the current folder for incremental updates.

 Note: Setting the baseline requires at least 50 normal samples; otherwise, a warning will be issued.

 ## Step 2: CNV Pre-detection with CUSUM Control Chart (ZIP-Caller)
-ZIP-CALLER employs a CUSUM control chart-based model for CNV pre-detection.
+ZIP-Caller employs a CUSUM control chart-based model for CNV pre-detection.

 **Usage**
 ```bash